Does your family have a newborn member? There are two ways your new child can qualify to be registered in Croatia and receive the associated benefits:

 HZZO will send the health insurance ID of the child to the home address.

 One of the last steps is to apply for a one-off cash grant for a newborn child.
 This benefit is only one form of monetary benefits that are available to the parents in Croatia.
-We are working on a new post that covers child benefits in greater detail.
-Stay tuned.
+Here is a post that covers child benefits in greater detail.

 Registration Through E-citizen